The Battle for ‘s-Hertogenbosch from the German perspective

 give support by using the desirable loads of ammunition – that the enemy

-advanced until the defensive position and even crossed it north of the railway.
+advanced until the defensive position north of the railway and even crossing it.

-In heroic close combat against enemy armor the Regiment command post G.R.745
+In heroic close combat against enemy armor the Regimental command post G.R.745

 held on until the last men.